-1 credit - semester course Grades 9, 10, 11, 12
+1 credit - semester courseGrades 9, 10, 11, 12Prerequisite:Music Technology I

-Prerequisite: Music Technology I, music teacher recommendation advised

 This class is open to students who wish to further develop skills in music technology.
 Students taking this course are expected to have a working knowledge of music reading, and the approval of the instructor, or other music teacher.
 It is appropriate for students in band, orchestra, and chorus as well as the non-performing student interested in music composition.
 Students will study elements of music theory including notation, scales, rhythm, solfege, ear training, vocabulary, melody, harmony, form, analysis and composition.
 Technological integration will include computer-based composition and ear training.
-This is a one-semester class that meets five days per week.